Posted: Fri 6th Oct 2023

 Cyber criminals have a number of methods for obtaining your financial information, from directing you to fake versions of trusted sites to using malware to spy on your activity and capture passwords.
 You need to take active measures to stop them.

-Stay alert for 'phishing' attempts.
-Phishing is when cyber criminals impersonate a trusted institution, hoping to obtain information (such as passwords and credit card details), which they could use to defraud you.
+Stay alert for phishing attacks.
+'Phishing' is when cyber criminals impersonate a trusted institution, hoping to obtain information (such as passwords and credit card details), which they could use to defraud you.

 Often, phishing scam artists send emails impersonating your bank.
 Consequently, you should always take a close look at the URL before you enter your details on any site, and ideally use a secure browser.